quist00/carpentries.org/_posts/2023/05/2023-05-03-EC-retreat.md

 ## Goals, achievements, and highlights

 The EC participated in a robust discussion about the [strategic plan](https://carpentries.org/strategic-plan/) for 2020-2025 and what potential revisions, new goals and objectives, or updates to metrics are needed.
 The discussion included a deep dive into the strengths, weaknesses, and opportunities for growth and change supporting the 3-5 year strategic plan.
 The Core Team updated the EC about their activities and how their work, in collaboration with our community, supports our strategic objectives.
-There were opportunities for questions, comments, interactions with each Team Lead, and acknowledgment of their efforts towards our strategic goals.
+There were opportunities for questions, comments, interactions with each Team Lead, and acknowledgement of their efforts towards our strategic goals.

 Additionally, a succession plan for The Carpentries’ Executive Director was approved to ensure processes are identified for maintaining this leadership role.